mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 E — — — — — — —
 X — — — — — — —

-Space Stations

-By adjusting Tech Levels, many ship components can be upgraded or downgraded depending on the needs and capabilities desired by the ship’s designer.
+By adjusting Tech Levels, many ship components can be upgraded or downgraded depending on the needs and capabilities desired by the ship's designer.
 Superior components provide enhanced performance while lesser components may be installed to reduce costs or, in the case of a lower-tech world, to provide prototype